Tiny Harris Reveals Biggie Smalls Apologized To Xscape Moments Before His Death, Says THIS Group Member Regrets Not Listening

 “He basically apologized for saying that, that he thought we were beautiful,” says Tiny about Biggie.
 “He was like, ‘I’m an ugly motherf*cker and I ain’t had no b*tches talking about nobody’, you know.
 We laughed and we hugged or whatever and it was all good.
 And then, you know…”

-Continuing her story, Tine reveals Kandi did regret not hearing Biggie out that night.
+Continuing her story, Tiny revealed that Kandi did regret not hearing Biggie out that night.
 You can peep Tiny tell the story in the clip below.

 Comments